Application Procedures, Requirements, and Deadlines

-A. Yes.
+Yes.
 It tells us what you have been doing since graduation.
 Please note that we consider your undergraduate GPA.
 However, the committee also reviews graduate transcripts and take those courses and grades into account.

-A. Yes.
-They will review your undergraduate transcripts and take into account what courses were taken, as well as grade trends.
+The reviewers will review your undergraduate transcripts and take into account what courses were taken, as well as grade trends.
 If there was a particular circumstance or reason you had a bad period in undergraduate you may submit a written addendum explaining the reason.

 Q. What happens if I turn in my application late?

 If your application materials are not all complete (including CAS report, letters of recommendation, personal statement, and application fee) by the deadline, we can not guarantee you full consideration from the Admission Committee.
 Please be aware that the Woodruff Fellowship application deadline is Jan.
 14. All applicants are considered for other merit-based aid, and if funds are exhausted later in the admission cycle, we will be unable to consider you for merit-based aid.